 Villages By The Sea

 Villages By The Sea is a TV show on BBC2.
-Series looking at coastal villages that have often been on the front line of history.
-The program has been available since 2023.
-A total of 26 episodes have been broadcast, most recently in September 2024.
+Coastal villages that have often been on the frontline of history.
+The program has been available since 2020.
+A total of 36 episodes have been broadcast, most recently in March 2024.

 Catching up on Villages By The Sea?